philbowles/h4plugins/docs/basic.md

 |3142|3143|

 This raises two points:
-1. Your code must cope with non-exact round multiples of `f`
+1. Your code must cope with non-exact multiples of `f`
 2. If your code is senstive to the odd millisecond here or there, maybe H4Plugins wasn't the best choice.

 Finally, if the button is held for less than `f` then `h4pRepeating` behaves exactly as `h4pTimed`, e.g.: